notmish/Mi3/README.md

 # Mi3
+my minimal Archlinux i3 dotfiles for me to recover my bare system anytime later

+feel free to edit stuff or copy it as you need.

-A lazy way to store my minimal Archlinux i3 dotfiles so I can recover my bare system anytime later made on my potato laptop to make it work faster as I had more important stuff on desktop Its minimal uses like 300 mb on idle
+made on my potato laptop to make it work faster as I had more important stuff on desktop

+Its minimal uses like 300 mb on idle
 Its a minimal black & white theme
 ![i3 desktop](screenshot.png)